 Visitor Information for Puerto Morelos

-The first thing you need to know about Puerto Morelos (or PoMo for short) is that we are a very small community.
-Located just south of the Cancun Airport, at the start of the Mayan Riviera, this puebla of about 3,000 people is one of the oldest town along the Mexican Caribbean coast.
+The first thing you need to know about Puerto Morelos is that we are a very small community.
+Located just south of the Cancun Airport, at the beginning of the Mayan Riviera, this town of about 20,000 people is one of the oldest along the Mexican Caribbean coast.